ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework/2020-03-18-entity-framework.md

 }
 ```

-We don\`t need to apply `UseSelections` again. `UseSelections` really only has to be applied where the data is initially fetched.
+We don\`t need to apply `UseProjection` again. `UseProjection` really only has to be applied where the data is initially fetched.
 In this case we do only want to support filtering but no sorting on enrollments.
 I could again add both but decided to only use filtering here.

 Let us restart our server and modify our query further.